 CEO / Editor-in-Chief

-As a committed food philosopher, Jennifer founded The Gilded Fork in 2005 to celebrate the sensual pleasures of food.
-After spending a decade in the food industry and launching Relais & Chateaux’s Ecole des Chefs program with some of the world’s greatest chefs, she was eager to explore the passion that inspires people to choose food and wine as a metier.
-She was then introduced to one Chef Mark Tafoya, who was doing this newfangled thing called podcasting.
+As a committed food philosopher, Jennifer started this site as her personal food blog in 2004 to celebrate the sensual pleasures of food.
+She had spent more than a decade in the food industry working on events like the James Beard Awards, and launched Relais & Chateaux’s Ecole des Chefs program with some of the world’s greatest chefs including Thomas Keller, Daniel Boulud and Guy Savoy.
+They inspired her to explore the passion that inspires people to choose food and wine as a metier, and along the journey was introduced to one Chef Mark Tafoya, who was doing this newfangled thing called podcasting.
 Jennifer is a graduate of NYU’s Stern School of Business, and was featured in the New York Times bestseller Secrets of the Young & Successful.
 Full Bio

 Chef Mark Tafoya